Harold J. Greene

-Harold Joseph "Harry" Greene (February 11, 1959 – August 5, 2014) was a United States Army general who was killed during the War in Afghanistan.
-During his time with the United States Army, he held various commands associated with engineering and logistical support for United States and coalition troops.
-At the time of his death, he was deputy commanding general of Combined Security Transition Command – Afghanistan.
+Harold Joseph "Harry" Greene (February 11, 1959 – August 5, 2014) was an American military officer.
+During his time with the United States Army, he held various commands associated with engineering and logistical support for American and coalition troops in Afghanistan.
+At the time of his death, he was the deputy commanding general of the Combined Security Transition Command.

-At the rank of major general, Greene was the highest-ranking American service member killed by hostile action since Lieutenant General Timothy Maude was killed in the September 11 attack on the Pentagon, and the highest-ranking service member killed on foreign soil during a war since Rear Admiral Rembrandt C. Robinson was killed during the Vietnam War in May 1972.
-To date, Greene is also the highest-ranking American officer to be killed in combat in the ongoing Global War on Terrorism.
+In August 2014, at the rank of major general, Greene became the highest-ranking American service member to have been killed by hostile action since Lieutenant General Timothy Maude was killed in the September 11 attacks in 2001, and also the highest-ranking service member to have been killed on foreign soil during a conflict since Rear Admiral Rembrandt C. Robinson was killed during the Vietnam War in May 1972.
+To date, Greene is the highest-ranking American fatality of the ongoing Global War on Terrorism.

-Greene was killed at Camp Qargha, Afghanistan when a member of the Afghan National Army opened fire on a delegation of general officers and other dignitaries who were conducting an inspection tour.
-Fourteen NATO and Afghan service members were wounded in the attack.
-The attacker was killed at the scene when two NATO service members returned fire; a subsequent investigation indicated that the Afghan soldier, 22-year old Pashtun Private Rafiqullah, was motivated by unhappiness over being denied leave to travel home during the Eid al-Fitr holiday.
+While at Camp Qargha in Kabul, Greene and a delegation of general officers and other dignitaries were conducting an inspection tour when 22-year-old Private Rafiqullah of the Afghan National Army (ANA) opened fire on the group, killing Greene and wounding 14 NATO and ANA personnel.
+The assailant was then shot dead by two NATO service members.
+A subsequent investigation indicated that Rafiqullah had carried out the fragging due to his irritation and unhappiness over being denied leave to travel home during Eid al-Fitr.

+Greene's body was flown back to the United States, arriving at Dover Air Force Base in Delaware on August 7, 2014.
+A week later, he was buried at Arlington National Cemetery in Virginia.